ErroneousBee/erroneousbee.github.com/index.md

 ## Rexx

-Many years ago, I was a Mainframe Syswtem Programmer, then an application developer using Rexx and ISPF.
+I was a Mainframe System Programmer, then an application developer using Rexx and ISPF.

 Rexx is a scripting language used heavily on OS/390 Mainframes under TSO, ISPF, and sometimes batch work.
 It also exits in various forms on Unix, and PC.